Canon 200D vs Sony RX100 VI

 Feature comparison: Canon 200D vs Sony RX100 VI

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 VI has an electronic viewfinder (2359k dots), while the 200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX100 VI offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 200D has a higher magnification (0.54x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 200D, the Sony RX100 VI, and comparable cameras.

 Connectivity comparison: Canon 200D vs Sony RX100 VI